 ECCO has been working on Boston’s North Shore since 1981 to put human dignity at the center of public life.
 Since that time, we have brought people of all faiths together to build relationships, develop strong leaders, and improve the quality of life in our communities.
-ECCO is made of a diverse setup of 27 congregations and institutions stretching from Lynn to Gloucester.
+ECCO is made of a diverse network of 39 congregations and institutions stretching from Lynn to Gloucester.

 - Conducted 10 Know Your Rights trainings